Aleida Quintana: Activism

 In 2012, she began denouncing the disappearances of people occurred in Querétaro estate.
 She created a database of missing people, who were "human trafficking, feminicide, sexual exploitation, forced labour, hired killer, mendicity, domestic labour and forced marriage victims".
 Quintana found out there were more missing people than the official sources stated.
-Since this conviction of hers, she founded the organization T'ek'ei Grup Interdisciplinari por la Equidad.
-T'ek'ei actions consisted in accompanying missing people's relatives and investigating cases which authorities removed, focusing specially in the feminicide cases.
-Mexican government denied the existence of such crimes, being many of the government members people tied with illegal drug trade.
-Part of this interest for hiding these facts, came because Querétaro government did not want to smear its economic prosperity image, which had then one the highest Gross Domestic Product of Mexico.
+Because of her conviction, she founded the organization T'ek'ei Grup Interdisciplinari por la Equidad.
+T'ek'ei actions consisted of accompanying missing people's relatives and investigating cases that authorities removed, focusing especially on the feminicide cases.
+The Mexican government denied the existence of such crimes, being many of the government members were tied to the illegal drug trade.
+One reason for hiding these facts was that the Querétaro government did not want to smear its image of economic prosperity, which had then one of the highest GDPs (Gross Domestic Products) in Mexico.

-It prepared a database of disappeared persons, who were "victims of human trafficking, femicides, sexual exploitation, forced labor, Desam, hitmen, begging, labor and forced marriage ”.
+She prepared a database of disappeared persons, who were "victims of human trafficking, femicides, sexual exploitation, forced labor, Desam, hitmen, begging, labor and forced marriage ”.
 Aleida discovered that there were more disappearances than the official sources said.
 With this conviction, she founded the organization T'ek'ei Grup Interdisciplinario por la Equidad.
-This organization dedicated itself to accompanying the families of the disappeared and investigated the cases that the authorities separated, focusing especially on the cases of femicides.The government denied the existence of stories of crimes, many members of the government being people linked to drug trafficking.
+This organization dedicated itself to accompanying the families of the disappeared and investigated the cases that the authorities separated, focusing especially on the cases of femicides.
+The government denied the existence of stories of crimes, many members of the government being people linked to drug trafficking.